Evaluating Distributed Execution of Workloads: Comparison

 Swift is specifically aimed at workflows.
 The Swift programming language is designed to specify tasks as functions or external executables, alongside their data dependences.
 The Swift language is implicitly parallel and it includes control structures to describe, for example, the mapping of variables to physical files, the execution of groups of tasks, or the remote execution of specific functions.

-\paragraph{Resource selection} AIMES uses Bundles to get static and dynamic information about the capabilities and availability of target resources.
+\paragraph{Resource selection} AIMES uses Bundles to obtain static and dynamic information about the capabilities and availability of target resources.
 This information is polled from the Bundle database via a dedicated API, enabling AIMES to select resources on the base of both historical and real-time evaluations.
-For example, a resource can be chosen because its compute and data capabilities satisfy the requirements of the given workload but also because that specific resource has been historically reliable.
+For example, a resource may be chosen because its compute and data capabilities satisfy the requirements of the given workload but also because that specific resource has been historically reliable.

-Swift enables users to select their resources via a configuration file.
-The user writes a configuration entry for each resource, specifying the parameters required by the execution of their workflow.
-Among the configuration parameters, users can set the type of Swift provider they want to use with the resource, the address of the resource's endpoint, the type of resource manager, the data staging modalities, a working directory, but also parameters that determine the parallelism and the concurrency of tasks execution.
+Swift enables users to select resources via a configuration file.
+It can contain an entry for each resource, specifying the parameters required by the execution of their workflow.
+Users can set the type of Swift provider they want to use with the resource, the address of the resource's endpoint, the type of resource manager, the data staging modalities, a working directory, and also parameters that determine the parallelism and the concurrency of tasks execution.

 \paragraph{Resource partitioning} Both AIMES and Swift can submit single or multiple pilots with variable cores and walltime to one or more resource.
-The two systems implement this capability differently: AIMES derives the number, binding, size, and duration of the pilots based on the given execution strategy; Swift uses user-provided configuration files or the resource partitioning algorithm described in~\S\ref{subsec:archs-swift}.
+The two systems implement this differently: AIMES derives the number, binding, size, and duration of the pilots based on the given execution strategy; Swift uses user-provided configuration files or the resource partitioning algorithm described in~\S\ref{subsec:archs-swift}.

 \paragraph{Resource and task binding} AIMES enables early binding of pilots to sites and late binding of tasks to pilots.
 Pilots abstract the capabilities of the resource on which they are instantiated and tasks are bound to a pilot depending on whether the pilot's capabilities satisfy the tasks' requirements.
 For example, a task requiring 128 cores is bound to a pilot with at least that number of free cores, but the same pilot might not be used for tasks requiring large memory.